-Figure 2: Percentage of Population per Employment Sector within JTGDM
+Figure Error!
+No text of specified style in document.2: Percentage of Population per Employment Sector within JTGDM

 Source: Quantec Data Research, 2015

 Interestingly enough, although Joe Morolong and Ga-Segonyana LM's main contributor to their GVA is mining, wholesale and retail is the biggest contributor towards employment.
 Gamagara LM's employment figures however show that not only is the GVA contribution largely dependent on mining but also for employment with 45.7% of workers active in the mining industry.
 Joe Morolong LM employment figures indicate that although agriculture doesn't contribute largely to the local GVA, it does employ 11.4% of the local workforce.